China mourns thousands who died in country's coronavirus epidemic

-China declared Saturday a day of mourning for the thousands of "martyrs" who have died in the new coronavirus outbreak, flying the national flag at half mast throughout the country and suspending all forms of entertainment.
+China on Saturday mourned the thousands of "martyrs" who have died in the new coronavirus outbreak, flying the national flag at half mast throughout the country and suspending all forms of entertainment.

 The day of mourning coincided with the start of the annual Qingming tomb-sweeping festival, when millions of Chinese families pay respects to their ancestors.
 At 10 a.m.
-(0200 GMT) Beijing time, the country will observe three minutes of silence to mourn those who died, including frontline medical workers and doctors.
-Cars, trains and ships will sound their horns and air raid sirens will wail.
+(0200 GMT) Beijing time, the country observed three minutes of silence to mourn those who died, including frontline medical workers and doctors.
+Cars, trains and ships sounded their horns and air raid sirens wailed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)